NCERT Solutions for Class 11 Chemistry Chapter 4 - Chemical Bonding and Molecular Structure

 For examples, in $H_{2}O$ ,

-Here slightly positive charges are developed in hydrogen atoms and slightly negative charge developed in oxygen atom as oxygen is more electronegative than the hydrogen.
+Here, slightly positive charges are developed in hydrogen atoms and slightly negative charges are developed in oxygen atoms as oxygen is more electronegative than hydrogen.
 Thus, opposite poles are developed in the molecule.

-Hence the bond pair lies towards oxygen atom.
+Hence, the bond pair lies towards the oxygen atom.

 Question 4.19 Arrange the bonds in order of increasing ionic character in the molecules: